mosaicnetworks/babble/docs/dynamic_membership.rst

 In contrast with regular transactions, which only affect the application layer, InternalTransactions are internal to Babble.
 Babble acts upon InternalTransactions to modify part of its own state, the peer-set, rather than modifying the application’s state.
-However, the application layer gets to accept or refuse peer-set changes during the block commit phase.
+However, the application layer plays a role in accepting or refusing peer-set changes during the block commit phase.
 For example, the application could refuse all InternalTransactions (thereby preventing the peer-set from ever changing), or accept only up to N participants, or finally, it could base the decision on a predefined whitelist; anything goes, as long as the rule is deterministic (all nodes make the same decision).

 ::

+  type InternalTransactionBody struct {
+    Type TransactionType
+    Peer peers.Peer
+  }

   type InternalTransaction struct {
-    Type     TransactionType // PEER_ADD or PEER_REMOVE
-    Peer     peers.Peer // { IP:PORT, PubKey }
-    Accepted Trilean // True, False, or Undecided
+    Body      InternalTransactionBody
+    Signature string
   }

 The ProxyInterface, between Babble and the application-layer, is thus slightly